Aerolab/midnight.js/README.md

 ## Midnight

-Switches dynamically between multiple header designs, so it looks in line with the content below it.
+A jQuery plugin that switches between multiple header designs as you scroll, so you always have a header that looks great with the content below it.

+**[Check out the demo](http://aerolab.github.io/midnight.js/)** (watch the logo as you scroll).

 ## Quick start